Holiday Notice

 “To be successful, organizational transformations must start in the mind of the leader, since a business can never outperform the effectiveness of its senior leaders,” notes Michele Madore, co-creator of the Integral Agile Transformation Framework.
 Systems thinking approaches and tools greatly enhance a leader’s ability to see the big picture and create an inspiring vision for change.
 Without this ability, an organization will fall short of achieving its full potential.

-More about Systems Coaching in an Agile Context
+More About Systems Coaching in an Agile Context

 A common stumbling block for agile coaches working in different levels of the enterprise is striving for continuous improvement in a specific area without an understanding of the system as a whole.
 Often, this results in sub optimizations or gains in one area with disproportionately larger losses in other areas.
 For example, without looking across the whole value stream, increasing velocity in one team by limiting work in progress may have no positive impact on overall collaboration and value realization; instead, it may create new shift bottlenecks further up or downstream.